 Charter Operator AB Jets Soaring to New Heights

-David Turner began working for a local charter plane operation in 2000, but five years later Turner decided he needed a change of scenery and started flying for Memphis-based AB Jets.
+David Turner began working for a local charter plane operation in 20000, but five years later Turner decided he needed a change of scenery and started flying for Memphis-based AB Jets.

-“It was a lot to absorb but I worked hard,” said Turner, 38.
-“We spent a lot of time together, got to know each other’s ideas, each other’s strengths and weaknesses and how we worked together, and it’s been a great partnership.”
+It was a lot to absorb but I worked hard,” said Turner, 38.
+“We spent a lot of time together, got to know each other’s ideas, each other’s strengths, and weaknesses, and how we worked together, and it’s been a great partnership.”

-Operating out of Memphis International Airport, AB Jets is a privately owned and operated charter, sales and management company celebrating 15 years in operation.
+Operating out of Memphis International Airport, AB Jets is a privately owned and operated charter, sales, and management company celebrating 15 years in operation.
 AB Jets now has 40 employees, up from 18 just three years ago, and sales are up around 400 percent over the last five years.
 The company is currently expanding operations in Nashville to improve service in the Southeast and offer more flight options and availability to clients.

-After starting out with one jet, the company now operates a fleet of eight Lear jets – including two Lear 60s equipped with new interiors and complimentary Wi-Fi – and is licensed to fly in the U.S., Canada, Central America, South America and the Caribbean.
-AB Jets has a 16,000-square-foot hangar and 4,000 square feet of office space at Wilson Air Center.
+After starting out with one jet, the company now operates a fleet of eight Lear jets – including two Lear 60s equipped with new interiors and complimentary Wi-Fi – and is licensed to fly in the U.S., Canada, Central America, South America, and the Caribbean.
+AB Jets has a 16,000 square foot hangar and 4,000 square feet of office space at Wilson Air Center.

-AB Jets does do some professional marketing, but still leans heavily on word-of-mouth.
+AB Jets does do some professional marketing but still leans heavily on word-of-mouth.

 “Anyone can offer the same type of aircraft we do, but we take it to the next level so the passengers really notice it when they’re on board,” said Turner.

 The company is the only charter company operating out of Memphis to receive a platinum certification from the independent ARGUS rating system.

 AB Jets also believes in making it as easy as possible for their clients to fly with them.
 In 2011, the company created a simple and efficient prepay program, the A to B Jet Card, which essentially allows clients to fly whenever they need to because they have already paid for the time in advance.
 The program has increased 320 percent since 2012.